lexibank/tlopo/out/vol3/chapter11.md

 ## 1. Introduction

 Arboriculture apparently played a role in Bismarcks food production long before the arrival of Austronesian speakers and the latter quit1e possibly acquired some of their arboriculture practices from Papuan speaking neighbours (chapter 2, §4).
-With the introduction of agricul- ture, garden and forest tended to overlap.
+With the introduction of agriculture, garden and forest tended to overlap.
 Sometimes the garden would include food-bearing trees that survived from the primary forest, and sometimes food-bearing species would be planted in a garden or orchard or near to the village.
 At the same time, forest trees continued to be tended in situ and came to be owned by particular families.

 [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) and others have emphasised the cline that ranges from trees which grow wild in the bush to trees that are: cultivated in orchards, with various degrees of tree-tending between the two extremes.
-Continuous cultivation entails domestication, i.e. on- going control of reproduction and selection of varieties through the planting of ripe fruits or germinated seeds or through the transplanting ofvigorous seedlings ([Yen 1991](../references.md#source-Yen1991)).
-The result- ing cultivars often have separate local names, whereas forest varieties generally do not.
-Wal- ter & Sam (2002: 73-74) suggest that the geographic distribution of domesticated tree species reflects human settlement in the Pacific.
-As domesticated species they list the following: can- arium nuts, Canarium spp., the Tahitian chestnut, Inocarpusfagifer, cutnuts, Barringtonia edulis, B. novae-hiberniae and B. procera, the Polynesian plum, alias golden apple, Spondias cytherea, the island lychee, Pometia pinnata, and the Malay apple, Syzygium malaccense.
+Continuous cultivation entails domestication, i.e. ongoing control of reproduction and selection of varieties through the planting of ripe fruits or germinated seeds or through the transplanting ofvigorous seedlings ([Yen 1991](../references.md#source-Yen1991)).
+The resulting cultivars often have separate local names, whereas forest varieties generally do not.
+[Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 73-74) suggest that the geographic distribution of domesticated tree species reflects human settlement in the Pacific.
+As domesticated species they list the following: canarium nuts, Canarium spp., the Tahitian chestnut, Inocarpus fagifer, cutnuts, Barringtonia edulis, B. novae-hiberniae and B. procera, the Polynesian plum, alias golden apple, Spondias cytherea, the island lychee, Pometia pinnata, and the Malay apple, Syzygium malaccense.
 To this list [Mueller-Dombois & Fosberg](../references.md#source-MuellerDomboisandFosberg1998) ([1998](../references.md#source-MuellerDomboisandFosberg1998): 56-57) add the dragon plum, Dracontomelon vitiense and [Yen](../references.md#source-Yen1991) ([1991](../references.md#source-Yen1991)) adds Burckella obovata.
 Paijmans (1976: 123-124) notes that in the New Guinea region Terminalia catappa and T. kaernbachii are also often planted.

-All are actively cultivated close to villages and have been subject to continuous selec- tion.
+All are actively cultivated close to villages and have been subject to continuous selection.
 Often they grow interspersed with coconut palms and breadfruit trees (themselves both domesticated species) on a piece of land close to the village, along with recently introduced citrus species.
 Actual tending is minimal; young seedlings are protected from the sun, weeds are removed, dead or damaged branches are cut off and the tree is sometimes pruned to reduce its height ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 74--76).

 <a id="p-312"></a>

 The remainder of this chapter is organised as follows.
 First, domesticated nut trees are treated (§2), then domesticated fruit trees (§3), and finally trees that are regularly exploited for their fruit but are generally not domesticated (§4).
 The boundary around this last category is somewhat arbitrary.
 It includes trees which are often mentioned in the literature as sources of edible fruit.
 It excludes trees that are more often mentioned as having other uses: these include Morinda citrifolia, and various species of Diospyros, Macaranga and Garcinia, the fruits of which are all mentioned by Paijmans (1976: 124) as occasionally consumed.
 It also excludes those species of Ficus which have edible figs, as these are treated in ch.1 0, §4.

 The trees investigated by [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) in their examination ofarboriculture include three that are considered among the staple foods in chapter 9: the banana plant (ch.9, §3), the breadfuit tree (ch.9, §4), and the sago palm (ch.9, §5.1).
 Another cultivated tree is Gnetum gnemon, the leaves of which serve as a green vegetable, treated in chapter 10, §2.3.
 These trees and plants are not considered further here, nor is the coconut palm, which is discussed in some detail in chapter 12.
-Instead, the focus of this chapter is nut- and fruit- bearing species that loom large in Bismarcks arboriculture.
+Instead, the focus of this chapter is nut- and fruit-bearing species that loom large in Bismarcks arboriculture.

 <a id="s-2"></a>